 It’s important to read the directions and make sure you stir it up, otherwise, it will get all hard.

-We generally add 2 gallons of water to our black tank after dumping, then fill our toilet with some water, add 1 scoop of Happy Campers, then stir it around with the toilet brush, add hot water (NOT boiling) and flush.
+We generally add 2 gallons of water to our black tank after dumping, then fill our toilet with some water, add 1 scoop of Happy Campers, then stir it around with the toilet brush, add hot water (NOT boiling), and flush.
 You can skip the hot water and just add more water from the toilet if you want.
-We’ll typically add another gallon of water to the toilet afterwards and then flush it again.
+We’ll typically add another gallon of water to the toilet afterward and then flush it again.

 We also add a gallon or two of hot water to our bathroom sink, then dump in the 1 scoop mixed with hot water, stir it up, and drain it immediately.
 Since our grey tank is larger than 40 gallons and the treatment is 1 scoop per 40 gallons, we will repeat the process only this time using half a scoop of Happy Campers.

 Side Note: You don’t want it to sit for too long or it will solidify, although hot water will help is dissolve again.

 You can watch the video below showing how we add Happy Campers to our tanks, but you should know we way overcomplicated it in the beginning.
 We now just use our toilet wand to stir it up in the toilet and have a dedicated stirring stick we use when adding it to our bathroom sink for the gray tank.
 If we want to add hot water to the toilet we just add some hot water to a container or jar from our bathroom sink and dump that into the toilet.

 Update: We’ve been doing this for over 4 years now and it’s been a game-changer!
 As in NO SMELL whatsoever when Eric goes to dump the tanks.
 It’s like magic.
 Even our tank gauges read more accurately.